Trio win Nobel Physics Prize for black hole research | Malay Mail

 Centre of our galaxy

-Penrose, a professor at the University of Oxford who worked closely with famed physicist Stephen Hawking, used mathematical modelling to prove back in 1965 that black holes can form, becoming an entity from which nothing, not even light, can escape.
+For years physicists questioned whether black holes could really exist but Penrose, a professor at the University of Oxford, used mathematical modelling to prove back in 1965 that black holes can form.

 His calculations proved that black holes ― super dense objects formed when a heavy star collapses under the weight of its own gravity ― are a direct consequence of Einstein's general theory of relativity.

+In an online briefing with reporters Penrose said a Nobel nod to Hawking would have been “well-deserved” but speculated that it was possibly held back by the Nobel committee's mandate to honour observable, rather than theoretical, science.

+As for himself receiving the award, he said he “wasn't expecting it at all.”

-Genzel and Ghez have led research since the early 1990s focusing on a region called Sagittarius A* at the centre of the Milky Way.
+Since the early 1990s, decades after Penrose published his theories, Genzel and Ghez have led research focusing on a region called Sagittarius A* at the centre of the Milky Way.

 The pair in particular developed methods to see through the huge clouds of interstellar gas and dust to the centre of the Milky Way, creating new techniques to compensate for the image distortion caused by Earth's atmosphere.